melba-lopez/melba-lopez/README.md

 - 👋 Hi, I’m @melba-lopez
-- 👀 I’m interested in all things security
+- 👀 I’m interested in all things security.
-- 🌱 I’m currently learning how to be an open source contributor
+- 🌱 I’m still learning my way around OpenSource, but not quite a n00b13 anymore!
+Actively engaged in OpenSSF and OWASP open source communities trying to improve security for all (every contribution adds up!!)
 - 💞️ I’m looking to collaborate on anything sw supply chain related
 - 📫 How to reach me ...